jdbedics/clu-msclin-thesis-handbook/01-checklist.Rmd

 **Defining the Problem Area**

 The general thesis topic is required to be selected during the beginning of the first semester of the first year.
 The thesis topic, does not, however, determine the hypotheses, methodology or general approach taken by the student to understand the problem (e.g. experimental, quasi-experimental, meta-analytic methods).
-It would be premature for a student to define a hypothesis in the first year when their understanding of the topic area is just beginning.
+It would be premature for any student to attempt to define a hypothesis in the first year when their understanding of the topic area is limited and not justified by a thorough literature review.
 Hypotheses are typically developed after the first year of study.

-**Due**: October 1st, First Year
+**Due**: October 1st, first year.

 ___